willcl-ark/bitcoin-core-docker/README.md

 }
 ```

-`bitcoin-cli` reads the authentication credentials automatically from the [data directory](https://github.com/bitcoin/bitcoin/blob/master/doc/files.md#data-directory-layout), on mainnet this means from `/home/bitcoin/.bitcoin/.cookie`.
+`bitcoin-cli` reads the authentication credentials automatically from the [data directory](https://github.com/bitcoin/bitcoin/blob/master/doc/files.md#data-directory-layout), which in these images defaults to `/data/.cookie`.

 #### Using rpcauth for remote authentication

 Before setting up remote authentication, you will need to generate the `rpcauth` line that will hold the credentials for the Bitcoind Core daemon.
 You can either do this yourself by constructing the line with the format `<user>:<salt>$<hash>` or use the official [`rpcauth.py`](https://github.com/bitcoin/bitcoin/blob/master/share/rpcauth/rpcauth.py) script to generate this line for you, including a random password that is printed to the console.

 _Note: This is a Python 3 script. use `[...] | python3 - <username>` when executing on macOS._